Neutron star with dark matter using vector portal: Acknowledgment

 \section{Acknowledgment}

 SP acknowledges the financial support under MTR/2023/000687 funded by SERB, Govt. of India.
-DK would also like to express his gratitude for the warm hospitality extended to him at Kamala Nibas, Bhubaneswar.
+DK also wishes to express his gratitude for the warm hospitality extended to him at Kamala Nibas, Bhubaneswar.